janakchoudary/arya-visualizer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-*created with ❤️ by Janak Choudary*
+*created with ❤️ by Janak Choudhary*